wesen/WriteHERE/ttmp/2025-04-26/02-go-ws-server-architecture-prd.md

 2.  **Event Bus (Python):** The Python `EventBus` publishes the **entire event object serialized as a JSON string** under the key **`json_payload`** within the Redis stream message.
 3.  **Watermill Router (Go):**
     - The Redis Stream PubSub subscribes to the stream and receives new messages.
-    - **A custom Watermill unmarshaller** reads the `json_payload` field from the Redis message, extracts the JSON string, and constructs a Watermill message with this string as its payload.
+    - **The implemented `CustomEventUnmarshaller`** reads the `json_payload` field from the Redis message, extracts the JSON string, and constructs a Watermill message with this string as its payload.
     - The message router delivers the message to all registered handlers in parallel.
 4.  **Handler Execution:**
     - **Database Handler:** Decodes the JSON payload (which represents the full event), persists the event to SQLite, and acknowledges the message.